 Once you create this relaxing routine keep a notepad and pen next to your bed and write down any dreams or keywords you remember as soon as you wake up.
 By maintaining this dream journal, you can pick up patterns and messages that you were not even aware of before.
 Give it a try and I hope you all have insightful dreams tonight!

-If you’re interested in more Dream interpretation and healing check out my new program: Dream Healing!
+If you’re interested in more Dream interpretation and healing check out my Dream Healing Course!